shardus/website-docs.shardus.com/pages/docs/examples/hello-cloud-template.md

 },
 ```

-Once the nodes in the network have agreed upon what the new state should be by
+Once the nodes in the network have agreed on what the new state should be by
 reaching consensus on their `apply` results, each node needs to update its internal
 representation of the state.
 It's in this function we do that, particularly
 in the line `accounts[accountId] = updatedAccount`.